 Things to do in Florence & the Tuscany countryside

-Within the city, the gorgeous cathedral can’t be missed and is well worth the climb to the top for views across terracotta rooftops.
+Within the city, you can’t miss the cathedral.
+It’s well worth the climb to the top for views across the city’s terracotta rooftops.
 If you love a good view, you could also climb Giotto’s Bell Tower, which looks towards the cathedral dome.

-Elsewhere, the Boboli Gardens or Bardini Gardens are perfect to explore.
-You’ll also want to amble across the Ponte Vecchio.
+The Boboli Gardens or Bardini Gardens are also perfect to explore.
+You can also amble across the Ponte Vecchio.
 This lovely old, pedestrianised bridge is filled with little shops and is an iconic attraction in Florence.

 Foodies will be in love in Florence, too.
 You’ll definitely want to visit Mercato Centrale, where you can buy fresh, local produce, and grab something to eat from one of the food outlets.